jitongj/Climate/README.md

   - Dowlond the `Simulation` folder for this link and put it under the `NatureData` folder:

 2. **Instructions to Run on Data**:
-   - Step 1: Modify the working direction in the script `CO2_Projection_wpp2024_updated_to_2024.R` in line 31 to the current stored folder and run it to generate three data files:
+   - Step 1: Modify the working direction in the script `CO2_Projection_wpp2024_updated_to_2024.R` in line 31 to the current folder and run it to generate three data files:
      - `poppreds_formatted_2024_2100`
      - `model_results_ar1const_2024`
      - `proj_evals_ar1const_2024`